As Seahawks head into free agency, quarterback is the biggest question mark

 What is the timeline for free agency?

 First, a quick refresher on how this works.
-Beginning Monday at 9 a.m. teams can officially begin negotiating with the agents of players whose contracts run out on Wednesday and become unrestricted free agents.
-While contracts cannot be signed until the new league year begins Wednesday at 1 p.m., many top players will reach agreements quickly once the negotiating period begins, the so-called first phase of free agency.
+Beginning at 9 a.m.
+Monday, teams can officially begin negotiating with the agents of players whose contracts run out Wednesday and become unrestricted free agents.
+While contracts cannot be signed until the new league year begins at 1 p.m.
+Wednesday, many top players will reach agreements quickly once the negotiating period begins, the so-called first phase of free agency.

 Who are Seattle’s free agents?

-Free safety Quandre Diggs, left tackle Duane Brown, running backs Rashaad Penny and Alex Collins, tight ends Will Dissly and Gerald Everett, defensive end Rasheem Green, offensive tackles Jamarco Jones and Brandon Shell, cornerbacks D.J.
+The Seahawks have 15 players who can become UFAs Wednesday: free safety Quandre Diggs, left tackle Duane Brown, running backs Rashaad Penny and Alex Collins, tight ends Will Dissly and Gerald Everett, defensive end Rasheem Green, offensive tackles Jamarco Jones and Brandon Shell, cornerbacks D.J.
 Reed and Sidney Jones, center Ethan Pocic, quarterback Geno Smith and defensive linemen Al Woods and Robert Nkemdiche.

 It’s worth remembering the Seahawks can continue to talk with their own players until the negotiating period begins Monday.

-They also have two players who are unrestricted free agents and will become UFAs on Wednesday if they are not signed or tendered a qualifying offer — cornerback Bless Austin and offensive lineman Kyle Fuller.
+They also have two players who are unrestricted free agents and will become UFAs Wednesday if they are not signed or tendered a qualifying offer — cornerback Bless Austin and offensive lineman Kyle Fuller.

-The Seahawks kept one restricted free agent in the fold Saturday when they placed an original-rounder tender on Haynes, meaning he will get a $2.54 million salary in 2022 if he makes the team, and can match any offer he might receive and receive compensation if he signs elsewhere in the form of a fourth-round pick, the round Haynes was taken in 2019.
+The Seahawks kept one restricted free agent in the fold Saturday when they placed an original-rounder tender on guard Phil Haynes, meaning he will get a $2.54 million salary in 2022 if he makes the team and can match any offer he might receive and receive compensation if he signs elsewhere in the form of a fourth-round pick, the round Haynes was taken in 2019.

 Are the Seahawks really making a run at Watson?